 No, pea protein powder doesn’t have any side effects, unless you have some rare allergy to peas.
 It is far more likely that you have some gluten intolerance, and all the above products won’t cause a problem for celiacs.

 Now, I do have to mention that even organic plant-based protein can cause some stomach turmoil if you take very large volumes of it in one go.
 While high-performance athletes may require several scoops a day, it’s best to spread them out a bit.

 How Does Pea Protein Compare To Whey?

-One of the main advantages of the majority of plant based protein powders is that it can be extracted without the need for chemicals.
+One of the main advantages of most plant-based, specifically, pea protein powders is that it can be extracted without the need for chemicals.

 No matter how safe those chemicals are, they can impact your digestion.